James Church, Temple Sowerby

 When a 5th Sunday occurs the service is rotated within the Benefice.

-Food Bank – The Church is a collection point for our local Food Bank.
+Food Bank: – The Church is a collection point for our local Food Bank.
 If you are able to donate any non-perishable items to help support those in need we would be very grateful.
-There is a box in the Church Porch where donations can be left.
+There is a green container behind a fence to the right the Church Porch where your donations can be left.
 Thank you.

 The History of Parish Church Of St. James